 - a.
-Provider shall provide direct service staff with at least one hour of supervision bi-weekly that helps them to develop low barrier, assertive engagement skills, build Participant motivation, conduct thorough assessments, establish meaningful housing plans, ensure Participant and staff safety, and support self-care. - b.
-Provider shall have a case review process to help staff problem solve around particular case management challenges and to inform, assessments, housing plans, and discharges. - c.
-Provider shall develop services that are attractive and meaningful to Participants and that are responsive to their needs and preferences.

-- d.
-Provider shall understand that Participant reluctance to engage in services may mean the Provider needs to adjust the intervention to make it appealing to the Participant. - e.
+Provide direct service staff with at least one hour of individual supervision bi-weekly that helps them to develop low barrier, assertive engagement skills, build Participant motivation, conduct thorough assessments, establish meaningful housing plans, ensure Participant and staff safety, and support self-care. - b.
+Have a case review process to help staff problem solve around particular case management challenges and to inform, assessments, housing plans, and discharges. - c.
+Develop services that are attractive and meaningful to Participants and that are responsive to their needs and preferences. - d.
+Understand that Participant reluctance to engage in services may mean the Provider needs to adjust the method of intervention to make it appealing to the Participant. - e.
 Provider shall maintain on-call supervisory coverage to manage critical incidents and other emergencies 24 hours per day, 7 days per week.

-16. Grievance Procedures
+12. Grievance Procedures